merenlab/merenlab.org/_posts/anvio/2015-05-02-anvio-tutorial.md

 Once you have your BAM files profiled, the next logical step is to merge all the profiles that should be analyzed together.

 It goes without saying that every profiling step must have used the same parameters for analysis.
-If profiles have been generated with different annotation databases or with different parameters will not get merged, and you will get angry error messages from anvi'o.
+If profiles have been generated with different contigs databases or with different parameters will not get merged, and you will get angry error messages from anvi'o.

 In an ideal case, this should be enough to merge your stuff:

-    anvi-merge X/RUNINFO.cp Y/RUNINFO.cp -o XY-MERGED -a annotation.db
+    anvi-merge X/RUNINFO.cp Y/RUNINFO.cp -o XY-MERGED -c contigs.db

 Or alternatively you can run this:

-    anvi-merge */RUNINFO.cp -o XY-MERGED -a annotation.db
+    anvi-merge */RUNINFO.cp -o XY-MERGED -c contigs.db

 Before you run these commands in your real-world data, you must understand the details of clustering.

 ### Clustering during merging

 A default step in the merging process is to generate a hierarchical clustering of all splits using anvi'o's default _clustering configurations_.
-One of these clustering configurations clusters contigs using only k-mer frequencies (if you generated your annotation database with default parameters, the k is 4, and your k-mer frequencies will be 'tetranucleotide frequencies'), another one of them mixes k-mer frequencies with distribution patterns across samples for clustering, etc. The hierarchical clustering result is necessary for __visualization__, and __supervised binning__.
+One of these clustering configurations clusters contigs using only k-mer frequencies (if you generated your contigs database with default parameters, the k is 4, and your k-mer frequencies will be 'tetranucleotide frequencies'), another one of them mixes k-mer frequencies with distribution patterns across samples for clustering, etc. The hierarchical clustering result is necessary for __visualization__, and __supervised binning__.
 Therefore, by default, anvi'o will attempt to cluster your contigs using these configurations.
 However, if you have, say, more than 25,000 splits, clustering step will be very time consuming (multiple hours to even days), and visualization of this data will be very challenging.
 There are other solutions to this problem that will be discussed later, but if you would like to skip hierarchical clustering, you can use `--skip-hierarchical-clustering` flag.

 During merging, anvi'o will also use [CONCOCT](http://www.nature.com/nmeth/journal/v11/n11/full/nmeth.3103.html) for automatic binning.
 CONCOCT can deal with hundreds of thousands of splits.
 Which means, regardless of the number of splits you have, and even if you skip the hierarchical clustering step, there will be a collection in the merged profile database (collection id of which will be 'CONCOCT') with genome bins identified by CONCOCT in an unsupervised manner, from which you can generate a summary.
 But if you would like to skip CONCOCT clustering, you can use `--skip-concoct-binning` flag.

+## anvi-import-collections

+Here is a completely optional step: using this program you can add your external binning results into your merged profile database.

+For instance, if you have some CONCOCT, MetaBat, or ESOM results for your contigs, you can let anvi'o know about them like this:

+    anvi-import-collection external_binning_of_splits.txt -p XY-MERGED/PROFILE.db -c contigs.db --source-identifier "MY_EXTERNAL_BINNING"

+If you have a `colors` file, you can add it into the mix to have some specific visual identifiers for your bins by adding `--colors colors.txt`

+You can find example files to learn about the format of these simple files here: [example_files_for_external_binning_results](https://github.com/meren/anvio/tree/master/tests/sandbox/example_files_for_external_binning_results).

 ## anvi-interactive